Voting in elections from outside the Netherlands

 Eligibility to vote if you are living outside the Netherlands

-If you hold Dutch citizenship and you live outside the Netherlands and are no longer registered in a Dutch municipality, you can only vote in elections for the Tweede Kamer (Lower House / House of Representatives) of the Staten-Generaal (Dutch parliament), the European Parliament and advisory referendums.
+If you hold Dutch citizenship and you live outside the Netherlands and are no longer registered in a Dutch municipality, you can only vote in elections for the Tweede Kamer (Lower House / House of Representatives) of the Staten-Generaal (Dutch parliament), the European Parliament and the kiescollege niet-ingezetenen voor de Eerste Kamer (non-resident electoral college for the Senate).
 To be able to vote, you must register as a voter with the municipality of Den Haag (The Hague).
 You will then receive the relevant documents for voting by post for each election.